Photo & Video Log

 January 15

-Dana snorkeling and Jim on SCUBA, carrying the array cable over the reef.
+Dana snorkeling and Jim on scuba, carrying the array cable over the reef.
 (HR)

 Deploying the anchors for the BOA array, scientist let enough air out of the lift bags to allow a slow controlled descent and landing on the seafloor thus, protecting the fragile coral reef.